qcri/LLMeBench/README.md

 To run few shot assets, supply the `--n_shots <n>` option to the benchmarking script.
 This is set to 0 by default and will run only zero shot assets.
 If `--n_shots` is > zero, only few shot assets are run.

 ## Tutorial
-The [tutorials directory](docs/tutorials/) provides tutorials: on how to update an existing asset, advanced usage commands to run different benchmarking use cases, and on extending the framework by at least one of the following components:
+The [tutorials directory](docs/tutorials/) provides tutorials on the following: updating an existing asset, advanced usage commands to run different benchmarking use cases, and extending the framework by at least one of these components:
 - Model Provider
 - Task
 - Dataset